HristoDimitrovv/terraform-project/README.md

     b.
 Create launch template/configuration for the application instances
     c.
 Select the newest Amazon Linux for your launch configuration's AMI
     d.
 Use the created IAM role in the launch configuration
     e.
-Install and configure nginx/httpd with PHP to be used as a web server for the WordPress installation
+Install and configure httpd with PHP to be used as a web server
     f.
-Install and setup WordPress using the RDS as a database
+Pull the web application from https://github.com/HristoDimitrovv/web-app and send the .sql file information to the DB from a mysql client on the web server
     g.
 You must include installation and setup of the CloudWatch Аgent as part of the bootstrap
     h.
 Export /var/log/messages to CloudWatch Logs
     i.
 Export a custom metric for the memory and disk usage to CloudWatch